You are here

 See a list of our equipment and the capabilities we can offer.
-The lab's manager, Tsutomu "Shimo" Shimotori, is available for training, questions and assistance via the contact box information.
+The lab's manager is available for training, questions and assistance via the contact box information.

 LIM5013 students observe diatoms under SEM.

 The lab is available for teaching as well.
-GEOL5321 "Theory and Practice of Scanning Electron Microscopy & X-Ray Microanalysis" is a semester-long course taught by the RIL manager.
+GEOL5321 "Theory and Practice of Scanning Electron Microscopy & X-Ray Microanalysis" is a semester-long course taught using the lab's SEM.
 In addition, any University of Minnesota academic unit can request ad-hoc lab sessions (fees may apply) using the laboratory space and resources.
 Such special sessions have been taught for (including but not limited to):

 - BIOL3601 Plant Biology